Great Wisconsin Birdathon

 Teams can bird anywhere—a backyard, local park, or venture into the field in any of Wisconsin’s beautiful landscapes.
 Some teams even choose to split up to cover more area in the hopes of seeing more birds, while others stick together to enjoy the shared experience.

 Both novice and expert birders can have fun and make a difference in protecting birds.
-The funds raised through the Great Wisconsin Birdathon support the eight Bird Protection Fund priority projects.
+The funds raised through the Great Wisconsin Birdathon support Bird Protection Fund priority projects.

 Environmental and conservation organizations can also use the Great Wisconsin Birdathon to fundraise for their own projects.
 The Natural Resources Foundation will split the funds raised with 50 percent of the team’s earnings going back to that organization and 50 percent going to the Bird Protection Fund.
 In 2016, 22 organizations and Bird Cities took home more than $12,000 from the Great Wisconsin Birdathon.